executors/executors/wording.md

 #### `oneway_t` customization points

-In addition to conforming to the above specification, the `oneway_t` property provides the following customization:
+In addition to conforming to the above specification for interface-changing properties, the `oneway_t` property provides the following customization:

     struct oneway_t
     {